KayalvizhiT513/TNEA-cutoff-trend-analysis/README.md

    - This **intersection point is moving up** in PP rank each year, showing a trend of students in the 7.5% reservation category are outperforming more peers and competing closer to or beyond general category levels.

 ### 4. Key Insight
-> 📈 The **cutoff reversal point** (where 7.5% reservation cutoffs exceed general OC cutoffs) is **shifting upward** in public perception ranks — meaning this phenomenon is happening at **more competitive colleges each year.**
+> 📈 The **cutoff reversal point** (where 7.5% reservation cutoffs exceed general OC cutoffs) is **shifting upward** in public perception ranks — meaning this phenomenon is happening at **more competitive colleges each year.**<br>
-> 🎯 This reflects **a rise in competitiveness** among government school students, who are securing admission to higher-ranked institutions, **even beyond the general counseling cutoffs** in some cases.
+🎯 This reflects **a rise in competitiveness** among government school students, who are securing admission to higher-ranked institutions, **even beyond the general counseling cutoffs** in some cases.
 ---

 ## ✨ Future Work